kaiz715/SpartanSwap/README.md

 ## Testing

 This section outlines the frontend and overall test cases used to validate the SpartanSwap platform, which serves as a marketplace for CWRU students.
 The platform allows users to log in with their CWRU Google account, browse and search for items, and create listings to sell.
-Specific backend test cases are in backend/testing.md.
+Specific backend test cases are detailed in backend/testing.md and backend/SpartanSwap.postman_collection.json

 Test cases were developed by Jenny Zhang, Kai Zheng, Willis Erdman, and Carmen Sendino Gutierrez.
 (Date: March 31, 2025)

 Each test case includes the objective, preconditions, steps to reproduce, expected results, and post-conditions.

-Backend test cases are located in backend/SpartanSwap.postman_collection.json

 | Test Case ID | Objective                              | Precondition                                | Steps                                                             | Expected Result                              | Post-Condition                          |
 | ------------ | -------------------------------------- | ------------------------------------------- | ----------------------------------------------------------------- | -------------------------------------------- | --------------------------------------- |